-Divers consistently rate the SS Thistlegorm as not only one of the world’s best wreck dives, but as one of the world’s best dives — period.
+Diving the Thistlegorm is a unique in-depth look at one of the world’s best-loved shipwrecks, the World War II British Merchant Navy steamship, featuring award-winning underwater photography.
+In this highly visual guide, cutting edge photographic methods enable views of the famous wreck and its fascinating cargo which were previously impossible.
 Sitting upright in 30m of clear, inviting Red Sea waters, the ship is packed with the materials of war.
 Largely complete lorries, trucks, motorbikes, aircraft spares and airfield equipment are crammed into the forward holds and the remains of other vehicles lie amongst boxes of ammunition in the exploded aft holds.
 Often referred to as an underwater museum, the wreck fascinates visitors for dive after dive.

 About the authors of Diving the Thistlegorm